 - Longshoring operations (eight feet)

-In addition to the above listed standards, OSHA regulations require that fall protection be provided in areas where employees work over dangerous machines and other hazardous apparatus (such as open containers of extremely hot, caustic or toxic substances) regardless of the fall distance above such machinery or equipment.
+In addition to the above-listed standards, OSHA regulations require that fall protection be provided in areas where employees work over dangerous machines and other hazardous apparatus (such as open containers of extremely hot, caustic or toxic substances) regardless of the fall distance above such machinery or equipment.
 In certain instances, OSHA also requires the use of safety harnesses and lines, safety nets, staircase railings and handrails as additional safety measures.

-Workers’ Compensation Death Claim Attorneys
+New Jersey Workers’ Compensation Death Claim Attorneys

 Although prevention is the key to worker safety, fatal injuries often occur due to negligence or some unanticipated event.
 When an on-the-job accident does lead to the death of an employee, workers’ compensation insurance is there to help ease the financial burden that the loss of a loved one can entail.
 Every employer in New Jersey (with few exceptions) must carry workers’ comp insurance, which is a kind of “no-fault” insurance program that covers injuries and deaths resulting from work-related accidents.

-If you have lost a family member due to an industrial accident in Monmouth, Mercer, Union, Essex, Bergen or any other New Jersey county, we recommend that you contact Mr. Santarsiero at 800-999-0897 to arrange for a free consultation.
+If you have lost a family member due to an industrial accident in Monmouth, Mercer, Union, Essex, Bergen, or any other New Jersey county, we recommend that you contact Mr. Santarsiero at 866-916-3549 to arrange for a free consultation.
 If you decide to have our law firm represent you and your family, we will fight for you on a contingent-fee basis – no legal fees will be incurred unless we make a recovery on your behalf.

-As experts in the field of workers’ comp death benefit claims, our legal team will help guide you through the claim process, as well as advise you on whether a third-party lawsuit would be advantageous to pursue for additional compensation under the laws of the state of New Jersey.
+As experts in the field of workers’ comp death benefit claims, our legal team will help guide you through the claim process, as well as advise you on whether a third-party lawsuit would be advantageous to pursue additional compensation under the laws of the state of New Jersey.